Top Frame

 William David Everett

-William David Everett serves the community as Director of Postulants and Novices.
-He lives in Cambridge, Massachusetts, and attends Trinity Church, Copley Square, in Boston.
-He is the Director of the Guild of Boston Artists.
+William David Everett lives in Cambridge, Massachusetts, and attends St. Peter’s, Central Square.
+He is the Director Emeritus of the Guild of Boston Artists.

 Thomas Bushnell